 I’ve always loved exploring ruins.
-There’s something about the tattered remains of a bygone era that fascinates me.
-I’ve explored lost civilizations such as Machu Picchu, Tikal and Angkor Wat, and smaller, more modern gems such as the infamous Eastern State Penitentiary in Philadelphia, and most recently, the Yukon’s Sternwheeler Graveyard.
+Something about the tattered remains of a bygone era that fascinates me.
+I’ve explored lost civilizations such as Machu Picchu, Tikal and Angkor Wat, and smaller, more modern gems such as the infamous Eastern State Penitentiary in Philadelphia.

 Imagine seven wooden and steel paddleboats, most over 100 years old, lying in various stages of decay along the Yukon River in Canada’s remote northwest.
 Six paddleboats and reportedly one barge, abandoned and overrun by a forest that’s nearly reclaimed them.